develprr/metamatic-framework/README.md

 }
 ```

-But want to handle Metamatic events from components that don't need to be unmounted, such as static methods and utility functions,
+But when you want to handle Metamatic events inside components that don't need to be unmounted or any static methods and utility functions,
-use simply handle functions for listening for Metamatic events:
+simply use handle functions for registering handlers for Metamatic events:

 ```js
 handle('MY-EVENT', function(item) {